Central Park (Winnipeg): Culture and entertainment

 Central Park is a highly diverse neighbourhood.
 There is a large Filipino, African, and Indigenous population in the neighbourhood.

 Because of the growing African population, the area has been transforming in recent years, giving it a new sense of community and culture.
 Its Central Market for Global Families is a summer outdoor market that sells handmade and imported African clothing, beadwork, handicrafts, weavings, art, as well as organic produce.

 Live entertainment fills the air in Central Park on warm Friday nights throughout the summer and are a significant aspect to the markets on Saturday.
 Special events attract hundreds of people to the park on World Refugee Day in June, HIV/AIDS Awareness Day in July and Central Park Revival.

 Demographics

 In 2021, the population of Central Park was 3,805 people, with a population density of 16,221.9 people per square km.
-Central Park is a lower-income neighbourhood, with a median household income of $34,800, compared to the city's median household income of $80,000.

-17.7% of Central Park residents were of Indigenous Identity, 17.2% of Indigenous Ancestry, and 66.2% were other visible minorities.
-The most represented of which were Black (37.7%) and Filipino (14.8%).
-As of 2021, 32.0% of Central Park's population were not Canadian citizens, which was above average for the City of Winnipeg as a whole, which was 13.9%.
+Central Park is a lower-income neighbourhood, with a median household income of $34,800, compared to the city's median household income of $80,000.As of 2021, 32.0% of Central Park's population were not Canadian citizens, which was above average for the City of Winnipeg as a whole, which was 13.9%.
 Central Park also boasted a higher percentage of recent immigrants (18.7%) than the city as a whole (6.0%).
+Most immigrant residents of Central Park are either born in the Philippines or an East African country.